Random Test Generation (RTG) Rationale

 Syntax:

 This operation computes a random number based on a uniform distribution within the given range.
-The lower bound is inclusive while the upper bound is exclusive.
+Both the lower and upper bounds are inclusive.
 If the range is empty, compilation will fail.
 This is (obviously) more performant than inserting all legal numbers into a set and using ‘set_select_random’, but yields the same behavior.

 Interfaces: InferTypeOpInterface